ChimeHQ/Neon/README.md

 Many people are looking for a drop-in editor View subclass that does it all.
 This is a lower-level library.
 You could, however, use Neon to drive highlighting for a view like this.

+> [!NOTE]
-> Warning: The code on the main branch is still in beta.
-It differs significantly from the 0.6.x releases.
-Both your patience and bug reports are very appreciated.
+> The code on the main branch is still not quite ready for release.
+But, all documentation and development effort is there, and it should be considered very usable.

 ## Installation